The Tomb Complex of Nereshánbo

 The Tomb Complex of Nereshánbo is a 1984 science fantasy tabletop role-playing game introductory Swords & Glory adventure set in the world of Tékumel, published by Tékumel Games.

 Contents

-The Tomb Complex of Nereshánbo is an adventure in which the player characters discover the tomb complex of Nereshánbo hiVridame, a Mriyan of great power during the Second Imperium of Tsolyanu who died under mysterious circumstances.
+The Tomb Complex of Nereshánbo is an adventure in which the player characters discover the tomb complex of Nereshánbo hiVridame, a powerful Mriyan official of the Second Imperium of Tsolyanu whose death occurred under mysterious circumstances.

 History

 Initially published in 1984 by Tékumel Games, it was republished in 1997 by Tita's House of Games.

 Reception

 Frederick Paul Kiesche III reviewed The Tomb Complex of Nereshánbo in Space Gamer No. 71.
 Kiesche commented that "Tomb Complex overall is a good starting adventure for EPT/S&G."